top of page

 Stephanie Tam Rosas, M.A., LMFT

-I have found such joy working with children and families, especially in school settings since 2010.
-I am also currently studying for my PhD in social psychology at the University of California Santa Cruz.
-My research focuses on educational equity and creating empowering settings in K-12 school systems.
-Recent projects have examined:
+As a PhD candidate studying social psychology through the University of California Santa Cruz I have had the opportunity to delve deep into research on educational equity and creating empowering settings in K-12 school systems.
+Some projects have examined:

 • institutional barriers for working class/working poor Latinx parents' engagement in elementary schools